SkygearIO/features/README.md

 - link to relevant issues in other repos

 For discussion of details of the design or specification.
 Please update the issue description once it is concluded.

+## What is a Meta Feature Issue?

+Feature issue with "meta" label are Meta Feature Issue.
+It is usually when a few related requests are seen together and it span across multiple features completion to provide a workable solutions for Skygear users.